 #5: MEET WITH AN ELDER

 The final step will be to meet with an elder to go over your application and to discuss any questions you may have.
-At the conclusion of the meeting you would sign the Membership Covenant and be formally admitted to membership during a Sunday service in the near future.
+At the conclusion of the meeting you would sign the Membership Covenant and your candidacy will be reviewed at the next regularly scheduled Members meeting.
+Upon acceptance, you will be formally admitted to membership during a Sunday service in the near future.

 FREQUENTLY ASKED QUESTIONS